Founder’s Hall Museum

 Founder’s Hall also offers live virtual tours using the 360-degree model, led by Director of Historical Resources, Kathy Haas.
 Visit Eventbrite for more information and dates.

 Clio is a free “educational website and mobile application that guides the public to thousands of historical and cultural sites throughout the United States.”
-Founder’s Hall museum has created two historical walking tours in Clio: one of the Girard College campus and one of sites associated with Stephen Girard across Philadelphia.
+Founder’s Hall museum has created three historical walking tours in Clio: one of the Girard College campus, one of sites associated with Stephen Girard across Philadelphia, and one of our North Philadelphia neighborhood.

 These resources can be used solely online or as guides for on-the-ground walking or driving tours.
 You can access the website from home or on a mobile device, or download the free Clio app.